Do you struggle to get more stillness in your life? Have you ever wondered how to fit meditation into your busy schedule?

 And In the process, your mind and body work better, becoming clearer and more efficient.
 This is what happens each time you introduce those gaps back into your life.
 Those sweet moments of stillness that you can feel an inner calm.
 This is why meditation is essential for everyone, especially those leading busy lives.

 Finding stillness in your life is not only about finding the time.
 It’s also about using that time effectively.
 Have you ever had your peaceful meditation session interrupted by constant thinking?
 It’s certainly tough to maintain a meditation routine, if your left feeling more anxiety after it, than before.
 This must explain why it’s one of the main reasons people fail to maintain a consistent meditation practice.
 Tom Shares his perspective on this:

 “Meditation may be the complete opposite of what you thought it was before” Tom Cronin

-Far from being a sign that your doing it wrong, he says, “It’s actually a sign that you are meditating very well.”
+Far from being a sign that you are doing it wrong, he says, “It’s actually a sign that you are meditating very well.”
 In fact, it isn’t the absence of thought that leads to finding that inner stillness.
-It’s by going from being agitated by our thoughts, to just letting them pass by, that your an inner calm arises.
+It’s by going from being agitated by our thoughts, to just letting them pass by, that your inner calm emerges.

 The 72/20 Method

 If your anything like Tom, you are looking for results, without spending 2 hours per day in a meditation posture.
 He was looking for a technique that was fast, deep and blissful.
 Something that he could fit into his day easily, to free up stress and calm his mind.

 And what he found wasn’t just a technique, it was a new way of life.
 A passion that he turned into a profession, to coach thousands of people around the world.
 It took him from a dark place, where he felt anxiety to even leave the house, to speak on the world stage, as a keynote speaker and leading meditation expert.

 And in the video above, Tom shares his simple method, known as the 72/20 Method, which represents the “72, 20-minute segments in your full 24-hour day.”